pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 If Volume I: Foundation & Philosophy is the "soul" of the Legacy Codex, Volume II: Legal & Fiduciary Structures is its "body"â€”the protective shell, the skeletal system, and the muscle that allows it to operate in the real world while withstanding external threats.

 You have established a 365-year vision.
 That vision is fragile without a legal architecture designed to span centuries.
 A standard LLC or a simple living trust is insufficient for a multi-generational empire.
-You require a **Legacy Trust Complex** and a **Business Entity Architecture** that work in concert to provide:
+You require a **Dynasty Trust Complex** and a **Business Entity Architecture** that work in concert to provide:

 1.  **Perpetual Existence**: Structures that do not expire when you do.
 2.  **Asset Protection**: Ironclad shields against creditors, lawsuits, and predators.